LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 LastOS - The team's name behind your modded OS, Wanting to be the LastOS you'll ever need LastOSLinux Store - The tool used to install apps and games from the CDRom/USB LastOSLinux Launcher - This will let you see the Linux and Windows games you have installed using the store and launch them.
+LLApp Editor - This tool can create new App and Game packages to include in the LastOSLinux Store.
 SetupS - Setup Silent (This is LastOS's very own Silent Setup for Windows Apps) ssApp - A single app that will install silently onto your operating system ppApp - This is the same as a ssApp but will extract to the ppApps folder and not require installing, it will make shortcuts etc